UniStuttgart-VISUS/visus-msftrepo/README.md

 | `repo_src` | The URL where the repository definition is downloaded from. | OS-dependent                                      |
 | `key_id`   | The ID of the GPG key used with the repository.             | 0xEB3E94ADBE1229CF                                |
 | `key_src`  | The URL where the GPG key is downloaded from.             | https://packages.microsoft.com/keys/microsoft.asc   |

-## Usage

-Include usage examples for common use cases in the **Usage** section.
-Show your users how to use your module to solve problems, and be sure to include code examples.
-Include three to five examples of the most important or common tasks a user can accomplish with your module.
-Show users how to accomplish more complex tasks that involve different types, classes, and functions working in tandem.

 ## Development